mariusbegby/rich-black-theme/README.md

 </h1>

 <h4 align="center">
-    A dark theme with a rich black background and beautiful soft colors for easy readability.
+    Rich Black is a dark theme with a rich black background and beautiful soft colors for easy readability.
 </h3>
 <br>